23 Years of Quest

 Over the last two decades, the York Region District School Board’s Quest Conference has brought together members of the educational community from around the world.
-Recent themes have included important topics such as equitable and inclusive schools, re-imagining public education, and deep learning in a digital world, and mental health and well-being – all focused on learning together to improve student achievement and well-being.
+Recent themes have included important topics such as equitable and inclusive schools, deep learning in a digital world, and mental health and well-being – all focused on learning together to improve student achievement and well-being.

-Previous speakers include the Right Honourable Justin Trudeau, the Honourable Romeo Dallaire, Michael Fullan, Will Richardson, Rafranz Davis, Dr. Carol Campbell, Rick Hansen, Dr. Avis Glaze, Janice Stein, Pinball Clemons, Stephen Lewis, Peter Mansbridge, Ratna Omidvar, Margaret Trudeau, Dr. Jean Clinton, Kevin Lamoureux, and many others.
+Previous speakers include the Right Honourable Justin Trudeau, the Honourable Romeo Dallaire, Michael Fullan, Will Richardson, Dr. Carol Campbell, Rick Hansen, Dr. Avis Glaze, Pinball Clemons, Stephen Lewis, Peter Mansbridge, Ratna Omidvar, Margaret Trudeau, Dr. Jean Clinton, Kevin Lamoureux, and many others.

 Be a part of the conversation at #YRDSBQuest.
-You can also check out the Quest Journal and learn from conference presenters, educators, and scholars.1.To provide a Quest 2019 Indigenous Education and Equity focus for all participants and develop a deeper understanding of the impact on students, staff members, families and the community.
+You can also check out the Quest Journal and learn from conference presenters, educators, and scholars.1.To provide a Quest 2019 Indigenous Education and Equity focus for all participants and develop a deeper understanding of the impact on students, staff, parents and the community.

 2.To motivate participants to share their indigenous education and equity queries, perspectives and knowledge at Quest 2019 through active participation during ‘digging deeper’ sessions with keynote speakers, the interactive workshop sessions, and the additional supports at Quest that can enrich the learning experience for all.